-Students, faculty, and staff from the San Diego Community College District will march under the district banner at the annual Pride Parade on July 15, one of the largest in the country with up to 100,000 spectators expected.
-This year’s parade theme is "Allied in Action: United for Justice."
+Students, faculty, and staff from the San Diego Community College District will march under the district banner at the annual Pride Parade on Saturday, July 14, one of the largest in the country with up to 100,000 spectators expected.
+This year’s parade theme is "Persist with Pride."

 The parade is set to start at 11 a.m.
-It follows a 1.1-mile-route beginning at the Hillcrest Pride Flag at University Avenue and Normal Street, continues west on University Avenue, turns south on Sixth Avenue and left onto Balboa Drive in Balboa Park before continuing to Laurel Street/El Prado.
+It follows a 1.5-mile-route beginning at the Hillcrest Pride Flag at University Avenue and Normal Street, continues west on University Avenue, turns south on Sixth Avenue and left onto Balboa Drive and ends at Quince Drive.

 Free T-shirts will be provided to the first 100 SDCCD participants.
 Parking is available at the City College parking structure.
 Free shuttle service will run between the Old Naval Hospital on President’s Way to the start of the parade route.

 San Diego’s Pride Parade has grown from when 400 or so people marched and rallied in Balboa Park to celebrate the LGBT community in June of 1974.
 It follows LGBT Pride Month, celebrated each June to commemorate the Stonewall riots in New York, which occurred at the end of June, 1969.

 For more information about the Pride Parade, visit sdpride.org/parade.